Aarnav230403/spark-bytes-food-share/README.md

 2. Run `npm run lint && npm test`
 3. Open a PR detailing UI changes and any Supabase schema updates

----

-Let me know if you’d like me to tailor this README for a different audience (e.g., deployment guide, stakeholder summary).